Huntingdon Freemen's Trust

 - Education: Laptops, course materials, accommodation (undergraduates), educational equipment

-- Recreation and leisure: Sports equipment, arts activities, hobby-related costs, organized outings
+- Recreation and leisure: Sports equipment, arts activities, hobby-related costs, organised outings

 - Youth development: Apprenticeship schemes (e.g., Huntingdonshire Regional College)

-- Community organizations: Environmental improvements, projects serving local children
+- Community organisations: Environmental improvements, projects serving local children

 What They Don't Fund